jon-jacky/home/computing.md

   professional is often a way to end up with a pile of stuff you don't need.
   All it does is slow you down."

-- *Thirteen Ways of Looking at a Novel* by Jane Smiley, 2005 (no link)
+- *Thirteen Ways of Looking at the Novel* by Jane Smiley, 2005 (no link)

   From Chapter 10, A Novel of Your Own, pages 222 - 224